 We aim to resolve complaints as quickly as possible with the most appropriate outcome.
 We look at complaints on a case by case basis and use different approaches to reach a resolution, depending on the complexity of the complaint:

-An explanation of what went wrong
+- An explanation of what went wrong

-A practical action to correct the problem
+- A practical action to correct the problem

-A financial award (subject to a limit)
+- A financial award up to £10,000 in compensation

 We may also make recommendations to the company so that it can avoid similar problems happening again.